 4) The Virginia Creepers End Cottages consists of two cottages with a total of 5 units which hold either 1 or 2 bedrooms in each.
 You rent one of the units.

-The hotels that dot I-81 near Abingdon are generally a less expensive option, but you will have a longer drive to the places on this itinerary.
+The hotels that dot I-81 near Abingdon and Bristol are generally a less expensive option, but you will have a longer drive to the places on this itinerary.

 Where to Sleep in Damascus, VA

 Damascus, VA is a small town and a popular resting spot for thru-hikers of the Appalachian Trail.
 It is located 20 minutes east of Abingdon and roughly 50 minutes from Grayson Highlands State Park.
 It has limited restaurants but the access to outdoor hiking and Creeper is amazing.